Code-Institute-Submissions/Milestone-25/README.md

 ### Strategy ###

-As a group, the Mighty Nein is a goofy mixture of characters who are thrust into world-ending problems and a war between two nations.
-As such, I wanted to strike a balance between epic adventure and fun whimsy in the UI for this page; the Mighty Nein are very accomplished sellswords but are not always the most professional.
-For potential employers, the page needed to have a clear, easy-to-navigate layout, with information easily accessible, and the personality of the group conveyed.
+For players, the page needed to have a clear, easy-to-navigate layout, with a rapidly deployed and re-playable game.
+The theme of old-school spies is to provide some context and flavour to the game play, as well as a narrative for the instructions.

 ### Scope ###

-For fans of the Mighty Nein, I wanted them to be able to find their favourite members quickly in an interactive carousel, alongside plenty of access points for more in-depth information.
-The about section and the short video clip enables employers to rapidly get a feel for the group, with a contact form should they wish to enquire about hiring the Mighty Nein.
+For people seeking to play the game, I wanted to make the gameplay as clear, concise, and intuitive as possible.
+While many people have played matching-type games before, I wanted to ensure they understood the limitations of this version of the game.
+The instructions quickly clarify this, with the displayed clock and move counter on the game play page reinforcing these limitations.
+The success/ failure messages clearly re-iterate these two game mechanics to the player.

 ### Structure ###

-For the character carousel, I wanted a clear overview of the numerous characters, alongside specific links to their wikipages.
-I wanted both fans and employers to be able to get specific information within three clicks; one to get on to the website, one on the navigation bar to jump to whicherver section of interest, and one to interact with their area of choice - more character information, starting the video, following a social media link, or contacting the group.
+I wanted the gameplay to never be more than one click away - from the home page, the game page is on a one-button link, returning to the landing page is one-click, replaying the game is one-click, etc.

 ### Skeleton ###

-Sketch wireframes for the mobile version of the game can be found here (home page, game page).
-Sketch wireframes for the web version of the game can be found here (home page, game page).
-Colour design wireframes for the mobile version of the game can be found here (home page, game page).

-The initial wireframes were pen-on paper, and can be found as jpegs under the ‘wireframes’ folder of this project ([Mobile Sketch 1](./WireFrames/Mobile-Sketch-1.jpg) and [Mobile Sketch 2](./WireFrames/Mobile-Sketch-2.jpg), and [Website sketch 1](./WireFrames/Website-sketch-1.jpg) and [Website sketch 2](./WireFrames/Website-sketch-2.jpg) ).
+The initial wireframes were pen-on paper, and can be found as jpegs under the ‘wireframes’ folder of this project ([Home Page - mobile](./WireFrames/HomeMobScreen.jpg) and [Game Page - mobile](./WireFrames/GameMobScreen.jpg)) and [Home Page - desktop](./WireFrames/HomeWebScreen.jpg) and [Game Page - desktop](./WireFrames/GameWebScreen.jpg) ).

-The secondary wireframes, created using Adobe XD, are in the same folder ([M9 Mobile](./WireFrames/M9-Mobile-Wireframe.jpg) and [Web wireframes](./WireFrames/M9-Web-Wireframe.jpg) ).
+The secondary wireframes, created using Adobe XD, are in the same folder (for mobile: [Home Page](./WireFrames/MobScreen1.jpg) and [Game Page](./WireFrames/MobScreen2.jpg).
+For desktop: [Home Page](./WireFrames/WebScreen1.jpg) and [Game Page](./WireFrames/WebScreen2.jpg) ).

 ### Surface ###

-The deep blues and bright oranges were chosen to give a dynamic, exciting feel, and to fit with the group colours of the Mighty nein.
+The greyscale colour scheme was used to reference black-and-white spy films, with the use of red as the sole splash of colour to capture the idea of an 'emergency'; inspired by the 'big red button' concept from popculture.

 FEATURES